 WiMAX is a potential solution for such ills, allowing businesses to receive far more impressive Internet speeds without needing to wait for new cabling to be introduced to their area.

 Latency is essentially a measure of how long it takes for data to travel along your Internet connection.
-For small home users, latency may not be much an issue, but many more data-heavy processes can suffer when latency is high.
+For small home users, latency may not be much of an issue, but many data-heavy processes can suffer when latency is high.

 Examples of situations where low latency can be beneficial include VOIP-systems, online gaming and financial trading where rapid responses are essential or high volumes of data are being transmitted and received.
 Generally speaking low-latency is therefore of greatest benefit for business users.

 While standard fibre lines generally offer very low latency, when comparing wireless solutions there is a clear winner.
-Most users find that microwave internet offers a significantly lower latency than either satellite or cellular (3G) networks can, making for a more reliable Internet connection.
+Most users find that a microwave internet connection offers a significantly lower latency than either satellite or cellular (3G) networks can, making for a more reliable Internet connection.